Interaction-induced topological phase transition and Majorana edge states in low-dimensional orbital-selective Mott insulators

-In the model above, the double occupancy of the localized orbital is eliminated by the Schrieffer-Wolff transformation and the remaining degrees of freedom, the localized spins $\mathbf{S}_{\ell}$, interact with one another via a Heisenberg term with spin exchange $K=4t_{\mathrm{l}}^2/U$ [$t_{\mathrm{l}}$ is the hopping amplitude within the localized band].
+The double occupancy of the localized orbital can be eliminated by the Schrieffer-Wolff transformation and the remaining degrees of freedom, the localized spins $\mathbf{S}_{\ell}$ in the above model, interact with one another via a Heisenberg term with spin exchange $K=4t_{\mathrm{l}}^2/U$ [$t_{\mathrm{l}}$ is the hopping amplitude within the localized band].
 Finally, $J_\mathrm{H}$ stands for the on-site interorbital Hund interaction, coupling the spins of the localized and itinerant electrons, $\mathbf{S}_{\ell}$ and $\mathbf{s}_{\ell}$, respectively.
-Figure~\ref{fig0}b contains a sketch of the model.
+Figure~\ref{fig1}b contains a sketch of the model.
 Here, we consider a 1D lattice and use $t_{\mathrm{i}}=0.5$~[eV] and $t_{\mathrm{l}}=0.15$~[eV], with kinetic energy bandwidth $W=2.1$~[eV] as unit of energy~\cite{Herbrych2019-2}.
 Furthermore, to reduce the number of parameters in the model, we set $J_{\mathrm{H}}/U=1/4$, value widely used when modeling iron superconductors.
 Systems with open boundary conditions are studied via the density-matrix renormalization group (DMRG) method (see Methods section).

+The key ingredient in systems expected to host the MZM~\cite{Kitaev2001} is the presence of a SC gap, modeled typically by an $s$-wave pairing field.
+Such a term represents the proximity effect \cite{vanWees1997} induced on the magnetic system by an external $s$-wave superconductor.
+However, it should be noted that the SC proximity effect has to be considered with utmost care.
+For example, recent experimental investigations~\cite{Hlevyack2020} showed that although the interface between Nb (BCS $s$-wave SC) and Bi$_2$Se$_3$ film (topological metal) leads to induced superconducting order, the same setup with (Bi$_{1-x}$Sb$_x$)$_2$Se$_3$ (another topological insulator) displays massive suppression of proximity pairing.
+On the other hand, in the class of systems studied here (low-dimensional OSMP iron-based materials), the pairing tendencies could arise from the intrinsic superconductivity of BaFe$_2$S$_3$ and BaFe$_2$Se$_3$ under pressure~\cite{Takahashi2015,Yamauchi2015,Ying2017} or doping~\cite{Patel2016,Patel2017}.

+In order to keep our discussion general, we will make minimal assumptions on the SC state, and consider only the simplest on-site pairing.
+The reader should consider it either as the intrinsic pairing tendencies of the iron-based SC material or as the pairing field induced by the proximity to an $s$-wave SC substrate, e.g., Pb or Nb.
+Independently of its origin, the SC in the 1D OSMP system studied here must be investigated beyond the 1D lattice since the quantum fluctuations would inevitably destroy any long-range order.
+Therefore, let us first consider the OSMP chain placed atop the center of a two-dimensional (2D) BCS superconductor (see Fig.~\ref{fig2}a for a sketch) and the total system described by the Hamiltonian